TanyaGoel05/frontend-nanodegree-mobile-portfolio-1/README.md

-##Website Performance Optimization portfolio project
+#Website Performance Optimization portfolio project

 The objective of this project is to optimize this online portfolio for speed.
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques I've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).

 The original unoptimized repository is available at  https://github.com/udacity/frontend-nanodegree-mobile-portfolio

-###How to run
+##How to run

-Download or use git to clone this repository to local, then transfer to the document root folder of web server.
-Then access the URL.
+Download or use git to clone this repository to local, then transfer the entire dest folder to web server document root folder.
+Then access the URL http://yourserveraddress/dest/.

-####Recommended approach
+###Recommended approach

 You are recommended to use SimpleHTTPServer if Python has been installed (Mac OS X and Linux should have pre-installed version).
-Open a terminal window, use cd  command to get into the downloaded directory and run the following command:
+Open a terminal window, use cd  command to get in the dest directory and run the following command:

 python -m SimpleHTTPServer

-After it starts, a web browser window should be jump up with http://0.0.0.0:8000/index.html.
+After it starts, a web browser window should be jump up.
+If you don't see the window, then type http://localhost:8000 into web browser address line and press Enter.

-###How did I carry out the optimization?
+##How did I carry out the optimization?

-####Step 1: Improve PageSpeed Insights score for index.html
+###Step 1: Improve PageSpeed Insights score for index.html

 * Removed unnecessary HTML tags
 * Rewrite HTML with semantic tags